CG Principle

 - Self-development of directors and executive development

 The assessment of performance on an individual basis.
-The areas to be assessed are:

-- Roles and responsibilities of the board
+- Roles and responsibilities of the Board

 - Board meetings